 To avoid this situation, the Resource Database implements a startup synchronization procedure.
 If the Resource Database is not fully up and running anywhere in the cluster, then starting the Resource Database on a node will cause that node to enter into a synchronization phase.
 The node will wait up to StartingWaitTime seconds for other nodes to try to bring up their own copies of the Resource Database.
 During this period, the nodes will negotiate among themselves to see which one has the latest copy of the Resource Database.
-The synchronization phase ends when either all the nodes have been accounted for or StartingWaitTime seconds have passed.
-After the synchronization period ends, the latest copy of the Resource Database that was found during the negotiations will be used as the master copy for the entire cluster.
+The synchronization period ends, the latest copy of the Resource Database that was found during the negotiations will be used as the master copy for the entire cluster.